HieuVo1/HieuVo1/README.md

 Hi, I'm HieuVo

-🖥️ I've been coding at FPTSoftware primarily for over 3 years
+🖥️ I've been coding at ideaLogic primarily for over 4 months

-🦀 I’m learning C# and Flutter at the moment
+🦀 I’m learning C# and AI at the moment

 🐦 You can follow me on [LinkedIn](https://www.linkedin.com/in/hieu-vo-7b21971ab/)